 Oh baby, baby.

-25 million copies sold and 20 years later, Britney Spears' debut album, ...Baby One More Time, is still the pop icon's most successful album ever.
-And it makes sense, seeing as how the 37-year-old's first outing lead the resurgence of teen pop music and defined a generation.
+Twenty-five million copies sold and more than 20 years later, Britney Spears' debut album, ...Baby One More Time, is still the pop icon's most successful album ever.
+And it makes sense, seeing as how the 39-year-old's first outing lead the resurgence of teen pop music and defined a generation.

 And in an era where music groups (TLC, Backstreet Boys, The Spice Girls, 'N Sync, etc.) were dominating the music scene, Spears' solo success at such a young age was almost unprecedented and helped lead the charge for teen queens such as Christina Aguilera, Mandy Moore and Jessica Simpson.
 She held the Guinness World Record for having the "best-selling album by a teenage solo artist."

 To pay proper respect to the genre-defining album, we're going back to 1999 and revealing some secrets about Spears, ...Baby One More Time and that schoolgirl outfit...

 This story was originally published on Saturday, Jan.
 12, 2019 at 3 a.m.
 PT.